ACEmulator/ACE/README.md

 - [Discord Channel](https://discord.gg/mVtGhSv) (best option)
 - [ACEmulator Forums](http://acemulator.org/forums)

+## FAQ

+#### 1. StyleCop.MSBuild.targets not found
+* _Problem_: When opening the solution, you get a "The imported project "{project path}\ACE\Source\packages\StyleCop.MSBuild.5.0.0-beta01\build\StyleCop.MSBuild.targets" was not found.
+Confirm that the path in the <Import> declaration is correct, and that the file exists on disk" error.
+* _Solution_: Right click "Solution 'ACE'" in the Solution Explorer and select "Restore Nuget Packages".
+After it restores, right click "ACE (load failed)" and select "Reload Project."

 ## Other Resources
 * [Skunkworks Protocol documentation](http://skunkworks.sourceforge.net/protocol/Protocol.php)
 * [Virindi Protocol XML documentation](http://www.virindi.net/junk/messages_annotated_final.xml)